-Legacy system security should be top of mind for all businesses undergoing digital transformation.
+Legacy system security should be top of mind for all businesses migrating to cloud and undergoing digital transformation.

 For a long time, companies have worried about attacks targeting cloud and distributed systems.
 While that worry hasn’t disappeared, they might be surprised to know that their cloud systems aren’t the most significant vulnerability.
 Instead, legacy systems are quickly becoming a popular attack vector for threat actors trying to get around increased, up-to-date security features in cloud services.
 Legacy system security will form a much bigger risk for companies than their newest cloud systems.